SerialSniffyHeck3r/Simple-Vehicle-Speedometer-I-SHOW-SPEED-based-on-STM32F4-/README.md

 So my design was based on these unit, but now with more sensitive and fast (2Hz) GPS, 8 digit display and extended features.

+## About the name of this project

+I taught English as a part time job.

 ## YOU MAY REQUIRE
 - MAX7219 8-Digit 7 Segment Display Unit (Everyone can afford it, go search aliexpress if you want)